leyuskckiran1510/__________________________/Readme.md

-# Simple Tibia game window and widgets detection
+# Simple tibia game window and widgets detection

 # How To Run:-
 ## Installation